 When we visited the water levels were low.
 It had been raining on and off for a few days, but there hadn’t been enough time for the water to run down from the mountains.
 Because of that we took the short ride, which lasted about 2.5 hours.
 Yes, you’ll see on many websites that the short ride is only 1-1.5 hours…but if the water level is low then it doesn’t flow as easily and the ride can take longer…which we loved!

-Everywhere I researched prior to our tubing adventure indicated that we needed a push stick on the trip, especially if the water level is low.
+Everywhere I researched prior to our tubing adventure indicated that we needed a push off stick on the trip, especially if the water level is low.
 The staff at Cool River recommended a push stick.

 We didn’t buy a push stick.
 We totally regretted it!

 BUY THE STICK.
 Or you can bring your own (no – you aren’t going to find one along the side of the river bank).
 You can purchase them for $5 (give or take) at both tubing locations.
 Then keep the stick, and use it again the next time!
 Trust me.
 Buy the darn thing.

 You are going to get wet, even if you take the tube with a bottom.
 Prepare for this.
 Wear your swimsuit or something akin to one.
 I wore my suit with a swim cover (mostly because I’m over 40 and I look it.
 Lol.)
 Don’t wear jeans, though.
 Even jean shorts.
 Denim gets super heavy when it is wet.